Netflix Instant: Five Classic Movies, 3rd Ed.

-Netflix is constantly changing its lineup of classic movies available to stream, so here are five more great films you can watch instantly!
+Netflix is constantly changing its lineup of classic movies available to stream, so here are five more great old films you can watch instantly!
 For more, check out my other Netflix Instant classic movie picks in my 1st Edition, 2nd Edition, 4th Edition, 5th Edition, 6th Edition, and most recent 7th Edition.
 For more on classic films, follow me on Twitter, tumblr, Instagram at BlondeAtTheFilm, pinterest, and Facebook.

 2. Mr. Smith Goes to Washington (1939)

 is a middle-aged, third-generation millionaire who crosses paths with a French orphan.
 He wants to adopt her, but when his advisors learn that the orphan is a beautiful eighteen-year-old (Leslie Caron), they convince him that he should anonymously sponsor her, instead.
 He sends her to college in America, complete with an incredible wardrobe and anything she might ever need.
 He stays away, refusing even to read the letters she sends to her benefactor.
-Eventually they do meet, and it becomes very difficult for him to stay away…With two such incredible dancers as Astaire and Caron, naturally there are some beautiful dances filling the CinemaScope frame, including imaginative dream sequences, ballets, lyrical duets, and one of those giant college dances where the entire student body knows the complicated choreography (like the “Varsity Drag” in Good News).
-For a full review, check out my post on this film.
-Here’s the trailer.
+Eventually they do meet, and it becomes very difficult for him to stay away…With two such incredible dancers as Astaire and Caron, naturally there are some beautiful dances filling the CinemaScope frame, including imaginative dream sequences, ballets, lyrical duets, and one of those giant college dances where the entire student body knows the complicated choreography (like the “Varsity Drag” in Good News

 4. I Was a Male War Bride (1949)